Updated March 27, 2023

 If you're looking for an all-over tan, you'll find beaches where naturism is tolerated at Super Paradise Beach on Mykonos and Little Banana Beach near Koukounaries on Skiathos.
 Don't forget the sunblock.

 For the fly-and-flop treatment, Skiathos is a top pick.
 Within an hour of touching down, families can be swimming and paddling at Koukounaries, a huge sweep of fine yellow sand that slopes gently into warm shallow water – perfect for smaller children.
-On Kos, meanwhile, the small, relaxed resort of Kefalos, set on calm, sandy Kamari Beach, is another good option for families, and the airport is only 20 minutes away.
+On Kos, the small, relaxed resort of Kefalos, set on sandy Kamari Beach, is another good option for families, and the airport is only 20 minutes away.

 Mums and dads seeking a moment's peace from holiday parenting will find resort hotels with kids' clubs and activity centres on most of the bigger islands.
 Expect offerings such as those at Sani Resort in Halkidiki, which has multiple pools and a packed portfolio of family activities ranging from soccer and tennis coaching to scuba sailing and mountain biking – all in addition to its enviable private beaches.

 Greece's islands and mainland coasts are dotted with perfect romantic hideaways.
-Stroll hand in hand along the sands of Mykonos at Ornos – only a mile from Chora, the island capital – where couples can find boutique hotels that offer perks such as fluffy bathrobes, in-room massage, poolside yoga classes and more.
+Stroll hand in hand along the sands of Mykonos at Ornos – only a mile from Chora, the island capital – where couples can find boutique hotels that offer perks such as fluffy bathrobes, in-room massages, poolside yoga classes and more.

 It's all about the most romantic sunset view in Greece at gorgeous boutique cocoons at Oia and Imerovigli, gazing out over the deep blue caldera of Santorini.
 Like Santorini, Lindos on Rhodes is a seductively postcard-pretty place with a pick of pampering places to stay, including the adults-only Lindos Blu.